susantiyuni/precursor-retrieval/README.md

 ## Historically-Grounded Retrieval of Scholarly Research Beyond Citations

 We introduce _historically_-grounded **precursor retrieval** task, a scholarly information retrieval task aimed at identifying influential prior scientific work beyond explicit citation links.
-This repository contains code for running a precursor retrieval pipeline and (optionally) generating your own query–candidate pools using the zbMATH Open Knowledge Graph.
+This repository contains code for running the precursor retrieval pipeline for all methods in the paper and (optionally) generating your own query–candidate pools using the zbMATH Open Knowledge Graph.

 -----